mccbryan3/vmware_tools/README.md

 # find-vmhost-lun-no-datastore.ps1

 Lists luns on vmhosts that are not configured as VMFS datastores are start with  the mpx prefix.
 This should give you a list to bounce off of a list of RDMs from the VM side.

+# vm.format-uuid_serail_no.js

+This formats the VM name based on uuid from BIOS (vmname_uuid) primarily for Ansible Tower use.